Why opt for dedicated minimum hours contracts for developers?

 Six reasons to commit to a minimum hours clause

 1) Save on the hourly rate

 When you commit to a Dedicated Minimum Hours (DMH) contract you will be charged a discounted hourly rate.

-During your first month with a new DMH resource there won’t be any notice period.
-So if you sign a DMH on 1 August you can cancel the contract without notice until 31 August.
+During your first two months with a new DMH resource, there won’t be any notice period.
+So if you sign a DMH on 1 August you can cancel the contract without notice until 31 September.
 So you can evaluate your new dedicated resource during this “trial period”.
 You will be charged the same discounted hourly rate during this trial.